jez/recipes/_recipes/milk-tea.md

 ### Notes

 - Makes one 10.5 fl oz cup (excludes volume of ice and toppings)
-- I've found oolong to be really versatile.
+- I've found some oolongs to be really versatile.
 Once I accidentally let it steep for 6 minutes and it didn't even taste that bad.

 ### Ingredients